bozonx/mold/doc/events.md

 * "watch" is watching for changes and run callback on each.
 * it watches deeply.
 For watch only changing of collection size, use "watchOnly" method of collection

-watch callback accept next parameters: "newValue", and other params, like:
+watch callback accept next parameters:

+* newValue
 * oldValue
 * action
 * path